Lymphoma of the Skin: The deadly Cutaneous T-cell lymphoma

 Tests and diagnosis of skin lymphoma

 Because this type of lymphoma affects the skin, it is identified quickly.
-But the diagnoses may be delayed because the symptoms often resemble other, more common skin problems.
-The diagnosis of skin lymphoma can include:
+But the diagnoses may be delayed because the symptoms often resemble other, more common skin problems

 - Medical history and physical exam, where your skin doctor will ask when the changes in your skin first appeared.
 He might be interested in examining you for any other symptoms, like fever or weight loss.